Welcome to today's edition of the Rush 24-7 podcast.

 I think that was their idea.

-But we'll get into all that financial collapse, cultural collapse, total societal collapse in our next hour.
+Financial collapse, cultural collapse, total societal collapse in our next hour.

-It's a very uh special place.
+It's a very special place.

-You can't even uh you can't you can't even drive there.
+You can't even drive there.

-How does he get his forty car entourage there?
+I don't even know how does he get his 40-car entourage there?

-Uh it's a very odd place, and you you get the sense of it, what it's like is when you read about how he spends his day.
+What it's like is when you read about how he spends his day.

-President Barack Obama put in a brief appearance Saturday at the home of his friend and one-time teacher, Harvard Law School professor, Charles Ogletree, as he continued his Martha's Vineyard Vacation.
+President Barack Obama put in a brief appearance Saturday at the home of his friend and one-time teacher, Harvard Law School professor, Charles Ogletree, as he continued his Martha's Vineyard vacation.

 Obama spent much of the day in seclusion at his rented compound.